noise23/reddsight-api/README.md

 ## Synchronization

-The initial synchronization process scans the blockchain from the paired reddcoind server to update addresses and balances.
+The initial synchronization process scans the blockchain from the paired ClickCoind server to update addresses and balances.
-*reddsight-api* needs exactly one trusted reddcoind node to run.
+*reddsight-api* needs exactly one trusted ClickCoind node to run.
 This node must have finished downloading the blockchain before running *reddsight-api*.

 While *reddsight-api* is synchronizing the website can be accessed (the sync process is embedded in the webserver), but there may be missing data or incorrect balances for addresses.
 The 'sync' status is shown at the `/api/sync` endpoint.

-The blockchain can be read from reddcoind's raw `.dat` files or RPC interface.
+The blockchain can be read from ClickCoind's raw `.dat` files or RPC interface.
-Reading the information from the `.dat` files is much faster so it's the recommended (and default) alternative. `.dat` files are scanned in the default location for each platform (for example, `~/.reddcoin` on Linux).
+Reading the information from the `.dat` files is much faster so it's the recommended (and default) alternative. `.dat` files are scanned in the default location for each platform (for example, `~/.ClickCoin` on Linux).
 In case a non-standard location is used, it needs to be defined (see the Configuration section).

-While synchronizing the blockchain, *reddsight-api* listens for new blocks and transactions relayed by the reddcoind node.
+While synchronizing the blockchain, *reddsight-api* listens for new blocks and transactions relayed by the ClickCoind node.
 Those are also stored on *reddsight-api*'s database.
 In case *reddsight-api* is shutdown for a period of time, restarting it will trigger a partial (historic) synchronization of the blockchain.
 Depending on the size of that synchronization task, a reverse RPC or forward `.dat` syncing strategy will be used.

-If reddcoind is shutdown, *reddsight-api* needs to be stopped and restarted once reddcoind is restarted.
+If ClickCoind is shutdown, *reddsight-api* needs to be stopped and restarted once ClickCoind is restarted.

 ### Syncing old blockchain data manually